abichown/DAOPHOT-Scripts/README.md

 The scripts should be performed in this order:
 1. file_setup.py - give all your files sensible names and put them in a more logical directory structure
-2. daophot_setup.py - set up the optional parameters required to perform the photometry
-2. Find the stars & perform aperture photometry
+2. aper_phot.py - find the stars & perform aperture photometry
 3. Pick stars & creation of PSF
 4. Apply PSF model & subtract stars
 5. Apply zero point correction and calibrate aperture to standard system